shounakch/NN-DM/README.md

 ```
 # Using the package

 The package has two core functions: 'uNNDM' for univariate density estimation and 'mNNDM' for multivariate density estimation.
-By default, both the functions carry out cross-validation to choose the neighborhood bandwidth matrix hyperparameter, and then proceeds to perform Monte Carlo sampling.
-One can obtain the pseudo-posterior mean directly without performing Monte Carlo sampling by setting 'samples=FALSE' in the function.
+By default, both the functions carry out cross-validation to choose the neighborhood bandwidth matrix hyperparameter, and then proceed to perform Monte Carlo sampling.
+One can obtain the pseudo-posterior mean directly without performing Monte Carlo sampling by setting 'samples=FALSE' in either function.
 Examples are given below.

 ## Univariate Example